SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_boolean_setting_d_.booleansetting.md

 # BooleanSetting

-A boolean setting creates a toggle control that can be turned on an off by the user.
+A boolean setting creates a toggle control that can be turned on and off by the user.
 ```
 section.booleanSetting('turnBackOn')
 ```